janwilmake/contextarea/context/SPEC.md

 - temporarily caches the output into kv for faster retrieval
 - must always get kv if available, but if it's too old, also re-retrieve it in ctx.waitUntil
-- for HTML parsing, use HTMLRewriter
+- for HTML parsing, use `HTMLRewriter`, `DOMParser` is not available in Cloudflare Workers

 output: